 If at the time of the second DUI you had a passenger in the car who was under the age of 16 or you were in an accident that injured anyone who was under the age of 16, you will be charged with a Class 2 Felony.
 A Class 2 Felony carries a possible prison sentence of between 3 to 7 years.
 A sentence for a felony DUI conviction carries increased fines and financial penalties, and many hours of community service.

 James Dimeas is a nationally-recognized, award-winning, DUI lawyer.
-James Dimeas has been handling DUI cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County for over 25 years.
+James Dimeas has been handling DUI cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County for over-27 years.
 Recently, the American Society of Legal Advocates name James Dimeas a “Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018.”
+Attorney and Practice Magazine gave James Dimeas the “Top 10 Criminal Defense Attorney Award for Illinois.”
 The National Trial Lawyers recognized James Dimeas as a “Top 100 Criminal Defense Trial Lawyer.”
 James Dimeas was named a “Best DUI Attorney.”
 The American Institute of Criminal Law Attorneys named James Dimeas a “10 Best Attorney for Client Satisfaction.”
 Expertise recognize James Dimeas as a “Best Criminal Defense Lawyer in Chicago.”
 The National Academy of Criminal Defense Attorneys awarded James Dimeas the “Top 10 Attorney Award for the State of Illinois.”
 AVVO rates James Dimeas as “Superb”, the highest rating possible for any DUI lawyer in the United States.

 If you are being charged with a first or second DUI, you can contact James Dimeas anytime for a free and confidential consultation.
-You can always talk to James Dimeas by calling him at 847-807-7405.
+You can always speak to James Dimeas personally by calling him at 847-807-7405.